Zhenye-Na/e2e-learning-self-driving-cars/README.md

 1. Self-driving car simulator developed by [Udacity](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) with Unity.
 Download [here](https://github.com/udacity/self-driving-car-sim)
-2. Install [PyTorch environment](https://pytorch.org/get-started/locally/) in your local machine.
+2. Install [PyTorch environment](https://pytorch.org/get-started/locally/) (latest version the best) in your local machine.
-3. Register account in [Google Colab](https://colab.research.google.com/) (if you do not have GPU and would love to utilize the power of GPU, please try this and be sure to enable `GPU` as accelerator)
+3. Log in [Google Colab](https://colab.research.google.com/) (if you do not have GPU and would love to utilize the power of GPU, please try this and be sure to enable `GPU` as accelerator)

 ## Dataset